Rooted in Diversity: Black History Month

 • Black-operated farms sold $1.4 billion in agricultural products, with 61% in crop sales and 39% in livestock and livestock product sales.

-Here are some historical contributions from Black farmers to the agriculture industry:
+Historical contributions from Black farmers to the agriculture industry include:

 • Early Seed Planters